Margin Loss Attorney

 As of January 2019, the Financial Industry Regulatory Authority (FINRA) reported that FINRA member brokerage firms are currently carrying more than $558 billion in outstanding margin balances in customer accounts.
 This statistic reflects a reduction from the 2018 peak of $668 billion.
 The amount of margin currently being utilized by customers imputes a tremendous amount of market risk to both customers and brokerage firms.

 What is Margin?

-What are the Risks of Using Margin?
+Risks of Using Margin

 While using margin carries the potential to enhance an investor’s return, it also magnifies the risk in the account.
 If the securities that collateralize the margin loan decline in value, the investor may experience a margin or maintenance call from the brokerage.

 In the event of a margin or maintenance call, the investor must either deposit additional assets into the account or liquidate securities to reduce or altogether eliminate the margin balance.
 If remedial action is not taken by the client to meet the call, the brokerage will often involuntarily liquidate securities in the client’s account to meet the margin call.

 An example of trading and investing using margin is the following: You want to purchase $100,000 worth of stock but you only have $50,000 in your brokerage account.
 The brokerage will loan you the extra $50,000 and charge you interest on the loan.
 The loan is secured by the stock that is in the account.
 If the price of the stock increases, the investor has the potential to make more money that they otherwise would have made if the investment was limited to $50,000.
 However, if the price of the stock decreases, the investor may lose their $50,000 and still owe the brokerage the borrowed funds, thus magnifying the losses.